Sheetalnaik-19/meeting-room-mgmt-console-appn/README.md

-write a conole-based application that manages meeting rooms in an office.
+write a console-based application that manages meeting rooms in an office.
 Room can be a conference room or training room. application can manage number of participants and allows user to assign the participant to the room. answer code to exercise. create a front desk that allows users to perform the following actions